binbinmods/Unofficial-AtO-Balance-Patch/README.md

 ### Part 3 - Pets

-Minor buffs to some pets that are never taken.
+Minor buffs to some pets that are rarely or never taken.

+# Card Modules

 ## Nerfs